 GM: I read some place that you want to put out a video because it was going to be a part 2 of “Stingwray.”

 WS: Yeah, I don’t know anything about that. (laughs)

 GM: You stated in many interviews that KISS was one of your favorite bands growing up.
 Have you ever had a chance to open up for them?

 WS: No, we never played together.
-I met both Paul and Gene on several occasions but we never played with them.
-I never really had any desire to either, you know, anyone going to see KISS is really just going to see KISS and their not really going to give a crap about the opening band.
-So it doesn’t really matter to me, you know.
+I met both Paul and Gene on several occasions, but we never played with them.
+I never really had any desire to, either, you know.
+Anyone going to see KISS is really just going to see KISS, and they're not really going to give a crap about the opening band.
+So, it doesn’t really matter to me, you know.

-GM: I want to thank you for your time and good luck on the rest of the tour and I’m sure we’ll catch up with you some where on the road some where.
+GM: I want to thank you for your time, and good luck on the rest of the tour.
+I’m sure we’ll catch up with you somewhere on the road.

 WS: Alright man, cool.

 For more on Static-X, check out www.myspace.com/staticx .
 A big thank you to Jodie Wilson for setting the interview up and to our new GlamMetal.com staff member, Veronika Kain, for transcribing the interview.
 Photos by Mike Suicide Santoro.
 Check out our exclusive vid below.